 - Have you worked with tool X?
 Have you worked in scrum?
 Can you query a database?
 Do you code?
 Note: unless they are having a very specific need, these are usually not deal-breaker questions but can actually put you forward over other candidates or vice-versa.

 There’s no right or wrong way to answer these questions, but by being aware that they’ll be asked, you’ll have the chance to gather your thoughts in advance.

-There are non-technical skills that differentiate an reasonable product manager from a great one: a product manager partners with technology and design to deliver an experience that users love and brings value to the business, but most importantly, makes the final call on what a successful product is.
+There are non-technical skills that differentiate a reasonable product manager from a great one: a product manager partners with technology and design to deliver an experience that users love and that brings value to the business, but most importantly, makes the final call on what a successful product is.

 These characteristics are the ones that, not HR, but other product managers look for in an interview.

 - Great product managers have a dynamic, always-on vision of progress that helps them to stay on track when day-to-day distractions surface.